 What is workplace surveillance?

 Workplace surveillance or monitoring comes in different forms.
-It can include monitoring of employees’ work emails and browsing history, analysing phone logs, recording calls or scrutinising their social media presence.
-It can also include movement tracking through CCTV, facial recognition or wearable devices.
+It can include monitoring of employees’ work emails and browsing history, analyzing phone logs, recording calls, or scrutinizing their social media presence.
+It can also include movement tracking through CCTV, facial recognition, or wearable devices.

 The coronavirus pandemic moved most of our communication online, which meant that employers got the chance to keep tabs on staff via various software apps.
 Many of these were originally conceived as tools to support company culture, including the video conferencing app Zoom which removed the attendee attention tracker feature on April 2 that allowed call hosts to track whether participants were paying attention.
 Another popular choice is Sneek, an always-on, video conference app that features a “wall of faces” of the office.
 It constantly updates every one to five minutes by taking photographs of staff with their laptop cameras, thus ensuring they stay at their desks.

 A return to the office will not necessarily mean a drop in surveillance.
 The tech industry is gearing up to make the post-Covid workplace as safe as possible.
-These new tools, designed to stop the virus spreading, include intelligence security cameras, symptom tracking apps and thermal scanner technology to monitor body temperature.
+These new tools, designed to stop the virus from spreading, include intelligence security cameras, symptom-tracking apps, and thermal scanner technology to monitor body temperature.

 What does the law say?

-The laws that cover monitoring and surveillance include the Regulation of Investigatory Powers Act, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations, General Data Protection Regulation (GDPR) and the Data Protection Act.
-However, these regulations also intersect with labour law, internet law and the Human Rights Act.
+The laws that cover monitoring and surveillance include the Regulation of Investigatory Powers Act, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations, General Data Protection Regulation (GDPR), and the Data Protection Act.
+However, these regulations also intersect with labor law, internet law, and the Human Rights Act.